ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 The next day, GPT-5.6 Sol was [announced](https://openai.com/index/previewing-gpt-5-6-sol/).

+> _I reached out to OpenAI, and they mentioned GPT-5.6 was being tested, but confirmed my request IDs all hit GPT-5.5_

 Interestingly, Terminal Bench 2.1 was the only coding-related benchmark they initially shared, showing **88.8%** on GPT-5.6 Sol and **91.9%** on Sol Ultra.

-The new model (sans Ultra) is hitting the same score as the old model (_on the latest version of Codex_)?
-Is the harness what matters here?

-_I reached out to OpenAI, and they confirmed all my request IDs hit GPT-5.5, not GPT-5.6_

 Sol Ultra spawns parallel subagents to do work, though in my testing it's quite a bit more token-heavy than most people want/need for the majority of their tasks.